Chavez back in Venezuela, on Twitter with four million followers

 His @chavezcandanga account quickly drew a big mixed following of fans, critics and others just curious to see how his famously long speeches and fiery anti-U.S. invective would work within the social media network's 140-character limit.

-But as he fought the cancer and underwent weeks of grueling chemotherapy and radiation therapy, he began to tweet less and less frequently, before stopping altogether on November 1.
+But as he fought the cancer and underwent weeks of gruelling chemotherapy and radiation therapy, he began to tweet less and less frequently, before stopping altogether on November 1.

 Early on Monday morning, he made his reappearance.